Kilbau/LEO_Tools/README.md

 Also I'll add some useful code to the useful folder whenever I encounter something cool.

 ## List of current HDAs:
+All nodes are documentated via the houdini documentation.
+To view the documentation press F1 or the questionmark-icon in the parameters.

 ### SCRIPTS:

 ### SOP: